-Comforting and healthy, this creamy mushroom pasta hits the spot.
+Comforting and creamy, this vegetarian gigli pasta with mushrooms and asparagus hits the spot.
 Cauliflower and cashews blend together to make a rich and thick cream sauce that's light, dairy-free, flour-free and oil-free.
-The curly gigli pasta, sliced mushroom and asparagus hold onto the alfredo-style sauce, in this delicious Italian-inspired plant-based dinner.
+The curly gigli (aka campanelle) holds onto the alfredo-style sauce for a delicious Italian-inspired plant-based dinner.

 Want to save this post?